imakshaysoni/LowLevelDesign/README.md

 # System Design Implementation and Class Diagram

 This repository contains the implementation of a low-level system design and a corresponding class diagram.
-The system design focuses on [describe the main purpose or functionality of the system].
+The system design focuses on Low Level System Design Understanding & Implementation.
 The class diagram illustrates the relationships and structure of the components within the system.

 ## Features
 - **System Design:** Detailed implementation of the system architecture, including components, interactions, and data flow.